-One is to take a probability sample from the registrar's database.
+(4) One is to take a probability sample from the registrar's database.
 This is an excellent sampling procedure.
-However, now I will have to ask students to estimate how many drinks they consume and these kinds of estimations are fraught with error.
+However, now I will have to ask students to estimate how many drinks they consume these kinds of estimations are fraught with error.
 People like to think they drink less than they do, for example.
 My questions will force them to try to generalize across all the different kinds of occasions on which they drink - tailgating before a Gator football game, during finals week, when they are out with friends on Friday night, during weeknights.
 If I get more specific about all the possible occasions, the mortality (drop out) rate will go up because people just cannot sort all of this out easily - too many questions that are too specific.
 Ultimately, most will "generalize" even if they do answer all the specific questions.
 All of these are sources of sampling error.
-The probability sample is in theory the best possible sample, especially if I want to conduct statistical tests of various sort -- but the data generated may not be the best.
-The registrar's data base probably is NOT a good idea.
+The probability sample is the best, but the data generated may not be the best.

-I could try to go to all of the venues where students consume alcohol at all the different kinds of occasions when they are at these venues - Friday night at 10:00 pm, football game tailgating, exam week, etc. This is probably impossible and I will still get a sample that contains systematic bias that overestimates alcohol consumption.
+(2) I could try to go to all of the venues where students consume alcohol at all the different kinds of occasions when they are at these venues - Friday night at 10:00 pm, football game tailgating, exam week, etc. This is probably impossible and I will still get a sample that contains systematic bias that overestimates alcohol consumption.

-I could take repeated samples from the registrar's database on occasions that coincide with presumably different patterns of alcohol consumption and ask specifically "How many alcoholic beverages did you consume on...?"
+(3) I could take repeated samples from the registrar's database on occasions that coincide with presumably different patterns of alcohol consumption and ask specifically "How many alcoholic beverages did you consume on...?"
 Take sample 1 during a "normal" week and ask about alcohol consumption on Tuesday night.
 Take sample 2 right after a big home Gator football game and ask about consumption in the 8 hours prior to the game.
 Take sample 3 during finals week - and so forth.
 More samples would be better.
 This will require more effort, but the procedure will produce more accurate data than a single sample, thereby reducing sampling error.
 Multiple probability samples are very unlikely to produce random effects due to atypical respondents.
-Sounds great!
-Also sounds very expensive and very labor intensive.
-I may not have the resources to do this.

-Another option would be to resample the same students on all of the occasions mentioned in option 3.
+(4) Another option would be to resample the same students on all of the occasions mentioned in option 3.
 This has the advantage of giving me the ability to understand how drinking patterns change in different settings (Gator football game versus finals week).
 However, the people in the sample will be apt to drop out (mortality) over the course of the semester or year.
 One might suspect that those who drink the most will be most apt to drop out because the memory task would be more difficult for them.
 A person who never drinks would mark "0" every time and be done with the questions.
 For people who do drink, there would be several questions - what kind of drink (beer, wine, whiskey, etc.), in what period of time (1 hour, less than 2 hours, 2-4 hours, etc.), and other details.
 This is onerous and at some point could become psychologically distressing to people who see that they are consuming alcohol more than they should.
 In either case, the mortality rate goes up.
 In the case of psychological distress, the data would show that this was systematic bias that reduces the estimate of alcohol consumption for those who drink the most.